-Chronic diseases such as diabetes and heart diseases can cause hearing loss.
-The Department of Otolaryngology (Ear, Nose & Throat) at Singapore General Hospital (SGH) explains how they are linked.
+Chronic diseases such as diabetes and heart disease can cause hearing loss.
+The specialty of Otorhinolaryngology - Head and Neck Surgery, from Singapore General Hospital (SGH), explains how they are linked.

 Controlling chronic diseases can maintain good hearing